Sustainable Finance

 See more of our sustainable finance work on our Climate Insights Hub

-A multi-ethnic group of young business men and women in semi-casual office clothes are sharing ideas and holding a digital tablet in an indoor, sunlit office.
+A young business men and women in semi-casual office clothes are sharing ideas and holding a digital tablet in an indoor, sunlit office.

 Oil and Gas Financed Emissions